From Analyzing Data to Creating Seamless Systems: Reed’s Journey into Data Science

 When I was looking at other programs and courses, I realized that I wanted something that had real depth, something that offered data science and artificial intelligence.
 That’s what shaped my decision.

-I searched around and saw that the Royal Melbourne Institute of Technology and the University of Technology Sydney were behind the data science & AI program offered by the Institute of Data.
+I searched around and saw that the Royal Melbourne Institute of Technology (RMIT) and the University of Technology Sydney (UTS) were behind the data science & AI program offered by the Institute of Data.
 I felt that insurance that I was going to get a good business outcome by going with a program backed by a good university.

 3. How did you find the Institute of Data program?